Your Agreement with Buypass

 Hotjar is an analytical tool that we use to analyse user behaviour on our websites in order to make them more user friendly.
 It uses the visitor’s IP address to collect data on their movement, clicks and general behaviour on the website.
 This data is anonymised and stored for a maximum of 365 days.

-We use Microsoft Dynamics CRM to manage information about our contacts (customers, partners, and prospective customers), such as names, e-mail addresses, telephone numbers, and notes related to conversations/sales processes.
-This data is stored for as long as there is a need for it, or until the user requests for it to be erased.
+We use HubSpot as a CRM system to manage information about our contacts (customers, partners and prospects).
+Here we store data such as name, e-mail, telephone, and notes related to dialogue / sales processes.
+Data is stored for as long as needed, or the user requests to be deleted.

 We use Pureservice from Syscom AS as a case management tool for our customer support service.
 We store data such as names, e-mails, telephone numbers, and description of the matter and the suggested solution.
 Our legal basis for this processing is Article 6(1)(f) of the GDPR, which allows us to process data that is necessary for safeguarding a legitimate interest, as well as Article 6(1)(b) of the GDPR, which allows us to process data that is either necessary for fulfilling an agreement with the data subject or for implementing measures at the data subject’s request before entering into an agreement.